 The U32J590 we reviewed was manufactured in October 2018.

 The Samsung U32J590 offers decent performance, but there are similar monitors that outperform it.
-See our recommendations for the best 28-32 inch monitors.
+See our recommendations for the best 28-32 inch monitors, the best 4k gaming monitors, and the best 4k monitors.

 The Samsung UJ590 is better than the UE590.
 The newer UJ590 has a much better native contrast ratio, thanks to the VA panel.
 It also has better viewing angles, and much better Adobe RGB color volume.
 The older UE590 is a lot brighter.